 A sensory diet is an activity plan that provides this kind of sensory input in a regimented and intentional fashion to help individuals (like those with Prader-Willi syndrome) who may have particular difficulty with tasks that the rest of us take for granted to stay focused and organized.
 Such a plan will draw upon a variety of the activities discussed throughout this book in order to stimulate the individual's various sensory systems on a regular and consistent basis.
-A trained occupational therapist will be able to help you develop the right plan for your child, and to adjust it as his or her needs and abilities develop.
+A trained physical and occupational therapist will be able to help you develop the right plan for your child, and to adjust it as his needs and abilities develop.

 The effects of a sensory diet are both immediate and cumulative.
-In the short term, certain sensory activities can help a child to perk up or calm down within a given situation; however, in the long term these same activities can actually help to restructure your child's nervous system over time so that they will be able to integrate more appropriately to activities, develop a longer attention span, and handle transitions more easily.
+In the short term, certain sensory activities can help a child to perk up or calm down within a given situation; however, in the long term these same activities can actually help to restructure your child's nervous system over time so that he will be able to integrate more appropriately to activities, develop a longer attention span, and handle transitions more easily.

-As with other aspects of a child's education and development, a sensory diet should be based on the observations of the child's various caregivers and developed in collaboration with his or her treatment team-including parents, teachers, additional caregivers, and therapists.
+As with other aspects of a child's education and development, a sensory diet should be based on the observations of the child's various caregivers and developed in collaboration with his treatment team - including parents, teachers, additional caregivers, and therapists.
 Sensory diets are a lifelong commitment requiring the correct recipe and consistent application, and they will often change over time.
 It's important therefore to make sure that all involved are kept up to date with any changes, and that the advice and observations of all parents and professionals are taken into account.
 Applied properly, the right sensory diet will have an important positive impact on your child's life and relationships.

-On the following page is an example of a sensory diet designed for an eight-year-old child in elementary school.
-A separate program would be devised for when the child was at school (including such activities as taking "movement breaks," or providing crunch/chewing oral comfort while doing handwriting or listening to stories), but this is an example of the kinds of activities this child might do while at home.
-Remember that every child develops differently, and should have their own unique program-you should always consult your therapist in developing a sensory diet for your own child.
+On the following page is an example of a home sensory diet designed for an eight-year-old child in elementary school.
+A separate program would be devised for when the child was at school (including such activities as taking "movement breaks," or providing crunch/chewing oral comfort while doing handwriting or listening to stories).
+Remember that every child develops differently, and should have his own unique program - you should always consult your therapists when developing a sensory diet for your own child.